andreykaipov/goobs/docs/README.md

 Note for Windows users: if your development environment is within WSL, but OBS is running on the Windows host, you'll have to point the address to the Windows host instead, i.e. `ip route show default | awk '{print $3}'`.

-The `goobs.WithPassword(...)` is an optional _option_ we can pass to `goobs.New(...)` to configure the client.
+The `goobs.WithPassword(...)` is an option we can pass to `goobs.New(...)` to configure the client.
-Check the [Go docs](https://pkg.go.dev/github.com/andreykaipov/goobs#Option) for all the possible options.
+Check the [Go docs](https://pkg.go.dev/github.com/andreykaipov/goobs#Option) for all the other possible options.

 ## making requests

-The [OBS websocket protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) is pretty exhaustive, and it's recommended to look through the requests and events to see if any spark any ideas.
+The [OBS websocket protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) is pretty exhaustive, and it's recommended to look through the requests and events there to see if any spark any ideas.
 To help figure out how to perform a certain request with this library, a mapping between requests in the protocol to corresponding `goobs` requests is available at [request-mapping.md](/docs/request-mapping.md).

 This client library is in fact [generated from the same protocol documentation](/internal/generate/protocol/main.go), so using `goobs` should hopefully remain fairly consistent with what you see in the protocol with little surprises.